leonelmerino/xr-collaboration-proto2/Documentation/eye_tracking_data_format.md

 This document describes the structure, semantics, and storage of the eye tracking data collected in the XR Jenga experiment using:

-- Unity + OpenXR
+* Unity (OpenXR)
-- HTC Vive Focus Vision
+* HTC Vive Focus Vision
-- VIVE XR Eye Tracker
+* VIVE XR Eye Tracker

-The system records **raw eye tracking data**, head pose, and gaze-based interaction with objects (AOIs), enabling full offline analysis.
+The dataset contains **raw eye tracking signals**, head pose, and gaze-based interaction with objects (AOIs).
+It is intended for offline analysis.

 ---